devsecops-workshop/workshop-guide/content/11-rhacs-warmup/_index.md

 - **Network Graph**:
   - The Network Graph is a flow diagram, firewall diagram, and firewall rule builder in one.
-  - In the upper left you’ll see the dropdown for clusters so I can easily navigate between any of the clusters that are connected to ACS.
+  - In the upper left you’ll see the dropdown for clusters.
-  - The default view, Active, shows the actual traffic for the Past Hour between the deployments in all of the namespaces.
+  - The default view **Active** the actual traffic for the Past Hour between the deployments in all namespaces is shown.
   - You can change the time frame in the upper right dropdown, and the legend at bottom left

 - **Violations**:
-  - Violations record all of the specific times where a policy criteria has been met by any of the objects in your cluster - images and their components, deployments, runtime activity.
+  - Violations record all times where a policy criteria was triggered by any of the objects in your cluster - images, components, deployments, runtime activity.
-  - It is like a “stream” of events that have occurred.

 - **Compliance**:
   - The compliance reports gather information for configuration, industry standards, and best practices for container-based workloads running in OpenShift.
-  - The compliance features are tied to controls in Risk, in the Network Graph, and in Policies
+  - The compliance features are tied to controls in Risk, in the Network Graph, and in Policies.

 - **Vulnerability Management**:
-  - Vulnerability Management is a familiar topic for most security teams.
-  - The overview provides several important reports - where the vulnerabilities are, which are the most widespread or the most recent, where my Docker images are coming from, and important vulnerabilities in OpenShift itself.
+  - Vulnerability Management provides several important reports - where the vulnerabilities are, which are the most widespread or the most recent, where my Docker images are coming from, and important vulnerabilities in OpenShift itself.
-  - More important than fixing any one vulnerability is establishing a process to keep container images updated and to prevent the promotion through the pipeline for images that have serious, fixable vulnerabilities.
-  - In the upper right, you’ll see buttons to link you to all policies, CVEs, and images, and a menu to bring you to reports by cluster, namespace, deployment, and co.
+  - In the upper right are buttons to link to all policies, CVEs, and images, and a menu to bring you to reports by cluster, namespace, deployment, and co.

 - **Configuration Management**:
   - Configuration management provides visibility into a number of infrastructure components: clusters and nodes, namespaces and deployments, and Kubernetes systems like RBAC and secrets.